dev-pratap-singh-byte/Startup-Success-prediction-ML/README.md

 # Startup-Success-prediction-ML
-Machine Learning project to predict startup success using Python and Scikit-lear
+Machine Learning project to predict startup success using Python and Scikit-learn